About Me

 Alongside my doctoral studies I

-• work as a Research Assistant at JMU, supervising undergraduate thesis projects,
+• work as a Research Associate at JMU, supervising undergraduate thesis projects,

 • have led the AutonOhm software team, winners at the RoboCup German Open Rescue 2021 and 2022 and 4 ᵗʰ place in Industrial @ Work 2023,